vadosnaprimer/pspkvm/trunk/Readme.txt

 --------------------------------
 Running tips
 --------------------------------
-- Run MIDlet from memory stick:
+- To run a MIDlet from the memory stick:
-	1) Select "Find Application" item in AMS (the item on the top)
+	1) Select "Find Application" in the AMS (the item on the top)
 	2) Select "Install from memory stick (ms0:/)"
-	3) Browse the file system of your memory stick now, and select jad or jar to run
+	3) Browse the file system of your memory stick, and select the jad or jar to run
-	4) After selected, the jad/jar will be automatically installed and run.
-You can choose the installed application from AMS next time you want to run.
+	4) After it's been selected, the jad/jar will be automatically installed and run.
+You can choose the installed application from the AMS the next time you want to run it.

 - Input text:
 	The PSP lacks a standard keyboard, but there are other input methods available.
 In any text input context, you can popup the menu by pressing Right Soft-button, and change to another input method.
 I'd suggest to use "abc" to input alphabetics, just like you've done on your phone, input English characters by 0~9,#,* keypad.